EricArcher/rfPermute/README.md

 * moved value of OOB expected error rate to end of output vector in `exptdErrRate`
 * changed default of `threshold` argument in `classConfInt` and `confusionMatrix` to `NULL`.
+* added new grouping and labelling options to proximityPlot()

 ## version 2.1.81 (on CRAN)